Premium Photoshop Editing On Every Scan.

 If the package is damaged: Same problem.
 You're not the shipper, so you can't file an insurance claim even if insurance was purchased (and often it wasn't, because that cuts into their profit margins on that "free" shipping).

 If the package is delayed: You're relying entirely on the scanning company to care as much as you do about finding your slides.
-Spoiler alert: they don't.
 They have thousands of customers.
-Your lost box is a minor inconvenience to them—but it's your family history.
+A lost shipment is a minor inconvenience to them.
+To you it is your family history.

 The Illusion of Convenience Costs You Control